lulen11/august-homework/README.md

 - I would have added a 'Load more' button to the video list, to load a new list of results.
 I started doing it by adding a `nextPageToken` a storing it in state, and modified the search function to handle pagination but then I started running into state-related issues.
 I was using chatGPT and could see that it was because I was passing `null` as the first argument instead of an event.
 I’m confident I’d be able to work through the steps to resolve these errors quite simply but instead I decided to prioritise completing the core functionality and refining the design.
 - My focus was designing and building a clean and intuitive interface, with clear user flows for searching, playing, and managing videos.
 I didn't focus on setting up this app responsively, though would definitely prioritise that if it was a commercial project.
 - Identified a UX improvement for future iterations: embedding video playback directly into the list for a more seamless experience.
 I almost restructured though by this time I had got it to a functional point and didn't want to create a mess restructuring it at the last hour.
 I do think that might be better UX though.
-- Ensured the app was fully functional, with core features polished and a focus on balancing functionality and aesthetics.
+- Ensured the app was fully functional, with core features polished and a focus on balancing functionality, accessibility and aesthetics.

-.

 ---